JuanBalceda/jakartaee8-demo/README.md

 - None

 ### CDI Container
-Is blackbox, a factory that manages the context and lifecycle of all the application beans, takes the java classes and adds a set of specific features.
+Is a blackbox, a factory that manages the context and lifecycle of all the application beans, takes the java classes and adds a set of specific features.
 Scans the application at boot time and makes sure that all dependencies are met.

 ### Beans and Contextual Instance
 A Bean is a template for creating contextual instances, is created by the developer.

 A contextual instance is derived from a Bean, is created and managed by CDI container.

 ### CDI Injection Point